 Our trekking started from within Amifikleia, but 10 minutes after we left the village behind us and started moving up the northern part of Mount Parnassus.

-It was freezing cold and despite moving upwards all the time, we didn’t remove our outer layers (hard-shells).
+It was cold, and despite moving all the time upwards, we didn’t remove our outer layers (hard-shells).
 Yes, it was that cold!

 We didn’t encounter constant strong winds, except in a couple of turns.

 It was cloudy all the time with sun breaks around late noon.
-However, snow was constantly at waist level.
+However, snow was always at waist level.

-Movement was slow but that gave us the time to admire the landscape a lot.
+The movement was slow, but that gave us the time to admire the landscape a lot.

-Going constantly up on a rather steep terrain and sharp angle, did build a strong pair of quadriceps.
+Going always up on rather steep terrain and sharp angle did build a strong pair of quadriceps.

 Going down was a bit challenging as previously walked over snow was starting to freeze and terrain was rather slippery.

-“Kria” is a great stone paved area with a river (inside the city) and small waterfalls, plus a hiking route going high on the mountains from where you can see the whole greater area.
+“Kria” is an excellent stone paved area with a river (inside the city) and small waterfalls.
+It also has a hiking route going high on the mountains from where you can admire the greater area.

-Having fulfilled all 5 senses, we took the coach back to Athens.
+Having fulfilled all five senses, we took the coach back to Athens.

-Tired?
-Yes, but it was a splendid trekking trip, despite the last minute change.
+Were we tired?
+Yes, but it was a splendid trekking trip, despite the last-minute change.

 Tip: When you trek in winter you need to use gear that is proper for cold weather conditions.
 Explore the hiking gear section of our blog for such.